6PateL/CursorLibrary/README.md

 # CursorLibrary

-A C# library for simulating mouse and keyboard actions on Windows.
-It enables programmatic control over the cursor (movement, clicks, button press/release) and keyboard key presses.
+A C# library for simulating and capturing mouse and keyboard actions on Windows.
+It enables programmatic control over the cursor (movement, clicks, button press/release), keyboard key presses, and real-time detection of user input.
 Ideal for automation, UI testing, or building tools to interact with the operating system.

 ## Features

--   **Mouse Control**:
+-   **Mouse Simulation**:
     -   Move the cursor to specified screen coordinates.
     -   Simulate left and right mouse clicks.
     -   Simulate mouse button press (PullDown) and release (PullUp).
--   **Keyboard Control**:
+-   **Keyboard Simulation**:
     -   Simulate key presses using key codes (defined in `KeyboardKeys`).
+-   **Input Capture**:
+    -   Detect user mouse button presses (left/right) and keyboard key presses in real-time.
 -   **Events**:
-    -   Event handlers for tracking actions (mouse movement, clicks, button press/release, key presses).
+    -   Event handlers for simulation actions (mouse movement, clicks, button press/release, key presses).
+    -   Event handlers for captured user input (mouse button presses, key presses).
 -   **Logging**:
-    -   All operations are logged via the global `Logger` class for debugging.
+    -   All operations are logged via the global `Logger` class, with support for exporting logs to a file.
 -   **Asynchronous Operations**:
     -   Uses `SemaphoreSlim` for thread-safe operations in multi-threaded environments.
 -   **Singleton Pattern**:
-    -   Both controllers (`CursorApiController` and `KeyboardApiController`) are implemented as singletons for easy access.
+    -   Controllers (`CursorApiController`, `KeyboardApiController`, `InputHookController`) are implemented as singletons.
 -   **Error Handling**:
     -   Custom exceptions (`CursorApiException` for mouse operations, `KeyboardApiException` for keyboard operations).